nicklockwood/SwiftFormat/Rules.md

 ## yodaConditions

-Reorders so-called "yoda conditions" where the constant is placed on the left-hand side of a comparison instead of the right..
+Reorders so-called "yoda conditions" where the constant is placed on the left-hand side of a comparison instead of the right.